 Welcome to the Sedro-Woolley School District

 This is a challenging and exciting time to be an educator.
-It’s in these types of situations when creativity and innovation rise to the top to meet our students’ needs.
-Having to develop and implement new systems in teaching and learning is an opportunity we cannot pass up.
-As many of you know I like to sail.
-In rough seas, you must adjust sails, change tacks, close hatches, wear a safety harness, and sometimes drastically change course in order to stay upright.
-We rely on our crew to work together during the voyage to accomplish these tasks and to get us safely to our destination.
-Currently, we are in a crisis that is requiring us to draw upon our knowledge, skill, experience, creativity, and innovation to meet our student’s educational needs.
+It is in these types of situations when creativity and innovation rise to the top to meet our students’ needs.
+We will look at developing and implementing new systems in teaching and learning as an opportunity for improvement.
 I know we are up for the challenge and we will do everything we can for the benefit of our students.
 We have great students and staff, and we have a great school community that supports our students.
-Please remember, together we’re better.
-Even when we’re apart, we can still make a difference.

 Thank you again for your understanding and patience as we work through the challenges of these unprecedented times.
 Please continue to stay healthy and safe.Sincerely,Phil BrockmanSuperintendent360-855-3500Kellie CargileExecutive Assistant to the Superintendent360-855-3502